Olympus PEN-F vs Panasonic GX800

 It is notable that the PEN-F has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the GX800 are recent models that feature in their makers' current product line-up.
+Both the PEN-F and the GX800 are recent models that are part of the current product line-up.
 The GX800 replaced the earlier Panasonic GF7, while the PEN-F does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Olympus and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus PEN-F vs Panasonic GX800

 So how do things add up?
 Which of the two cameras – the Olympus PEN-F or the Panasonic GX800 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus PEN-F: